 It's been a great experience - I got to baptize a baby for one thing … FOUR TIMES in fact - the same baby (because I couldn’t get the words & physical movements down right).
 There was a real priest standing by instructing me on how to do it - and luckily it was a beautiful cooperative baby girl I was dealing with who didn't’t mind me putting all that cold water on her head.

-Also got to anoint an elderly lady (an actress playing like she was sick in bed).
-Covered a sleeping guy on the street (an actor), gave soup to a hungry surfer dude under a bridge at the beach (a real guy), and money to another vagrant living outside behind a convenience store (another real guy – a fascinating story teller).
+Also got to anoint an elderly lady (an actress playing like she was sick in bed) ...covered a sleeping guy on the street (an actor) ... gave soup to a hungry surfer dude under a bridge at the beach (NOT an actor) ... and money to a poor guy living outside behind a convenience store (NON-ACTOR – and a fascinating story teller).

 Oh, yeah, I also got to ride a bicycle a lot like Fr.
 Rene did.
 Hadn’t been on one in a long time and forgot how much fun bicycling is.

 According to testimony, Fr.
 Rene was held captive in the trunk of his car while Steven drove several hundred miles into Georgia.
 After letting him out in a secluded forested area Steven then fired a pistol at the priest but missed him by hitting a nearby tree.
 His second shot hit Fr.
 Rene in his side - and after he fell, a third shot went to his head.

 It was fascinating how all this was recreated for the film.
 For the first shot a small hole was drilled through the tree next to me and the sawdust that came from it was replaced back into the cavity.
 Then an air hose was attached to the other side of the tree.
 When the director shouted BANG a burst of air was sent through the tree blowing out the sawdust and making it look like the tree had just been hit by a bullet.